Scallion3008/scallion3008.github.io/posts/til-ai-2025.md

 {% footnote-content "lp-dist" "I found this accuracy surprisingly high because a similar solution was found to perform abysmally during red-teaming of a 2-dimensional variant of the task.
 Or maybe my implementation was buggy.
 Come to think of it, that's a lot more likely…" %}

 {% footnote-content "whitest-left-edge" "Alternatively, one team smartly used the existence of margins in our train-set documents to infer that the leftmost slice would be that with the whitest left edge.
-Identifying this slice with a straightforward argmax over mean pixel intensities of all slices' left edges, they proceeded to extend the sequence in the rightward direction only, as per regular beam search." %}
+Identifying this slice with a straightforward argmax over mean pixel intensities of all slices' left edges, they then proceeded to extend the sequence in the rightward direction only, as per regular beam search." %}

 {% footnote-content "pytorch-base-images" "Later it was discovered that the smaller base images `pytorch/pytorch:2.7.0-cuda12.8-cudnn9-devel` (8.77GB) and `pytorch/pytorch:2.7.0-cuda12.8-cudnn9-runtime` (3.99GB) also worked on both GCP and our competition desktop." %}